-A refreshing shrimp and avocado ceviche recipe is made with cooked shrimp, cucumber, tomato, avocado, chili peppers, serrano chilies and other fresh ingredients.
-Eash, fresh and delicious!
+A refreshing shrimp ceviche with avocado recipe is made with cooked shrimp, cucumber, tomato, avocado, chili peppers, serrano chilies and other fresh ingredients.
 An easy Ceviche de Camaron recipe to make at home, serve it alone as a side dish or with Mission® Thin & Crispy Tortilla Chips.

 During my time in Seattle I was blown away with their sports fans.
 Most of their teams were doing well, but even those that weren’t had undying support from the city.
 Before every game they’d be out in droves, ready to devote their entire day to pre-game, game, then post-game celebrations (or commiseration if the game didn’t go well).